 Students team up with others in their community to actively participate in activities aimed at improving catchments, water quality, sustainability, and Reef health.
 This includes environmental and sustainability projects within their classrooms, their school grounds and local areas such as native habitat revegetation, cleaning up beaches and recycling.

-Reef Guardian Schools are invited to participate in our FREE virtual connections program in term 1 and term 2, 2020.
+Reef Guardian Schools are invited to participate in our FREE virtual connections program.
 For more information please click this link.